xSAVIKx/openweathermap-java-api/README.md

 To use the OpenweatherMap API, you need to obtain an API key.
 Sign up [here](http://home.openweathermap.org/users/sign_up).

+# Features

-## Features
+## Current weather queries

-### Current Weather Conditions
+### Call current weather data for one location

-- By City ID
+- By city name
-- By City Name, [Country]
+- By city ID
-- By Zip,Country
+- By ZIP code
-- By Geographic Coordinates (Longitude and Latitude)
+- By geographic coordinates

+### Call current weather data for several cities

+- Cities within a rectangle zone

 ## Supported Languages